 Earn high school credit AND apprenticeship credit while exploring the field of heavy equipment operation and maintenance!
-There’s NO COST to North Dakota high school students in grades 9-12.
+There’s NO COST to North Dakota public high school students in grades 9-12.

 - NO COST to North Dakota high school students in grades 9-12